McGill Executive Institute: Philosophy

-Products and Services
+Products and services

 Each year, the McGill Executive Institute provides approximately 20 to 40 open enrolment seminars addressing a number of business topics.
 The Institute’s longest running program is the Executive Development Course which was launched in 1949.
 The EDC has been expanded over the years, and is currently offered in three successive modules: the Executive Development Course, the Advanced Management Course, and Integrated Management Thinking.
 Together, these are referred to by the Institute as the Mini-MBA Series.

-The McGill Executive Institute also designs and delivers customized learning solutions specifically for an organization’s team of managers or executives.
+The McGill Executive Institute also designs and delivers customized learning specifically for an organization’s team of managers or executives.
 Services range from short workshops delivered in English, French or bilingual formats to global initiatives with delivery of modules to participants across management levels over several years.

 The McGill Executive Institute also offers an International Masters in Practicing Management (IMPM), as well as the Advanced Leadership Program (ALP).
 These longer, global programs occur over several modules and across multiple international locations, in conjunction with other universities: The Indian Institute of Management in Bangalore, India; Lancaster University in the UK; Korea Development Institute School of Public Policy and Management in Seoul, Korea; and INSEAD in France.
 Both the ALP and the IMPM were co-founded and are co-directed by Professor Henry Mintzberg.

-Faculty and Guest Speakers
+Faculty and guest speakers

 Well-known McGill faculty members include Professor Henry Mintzberg on advanced leadership issues and Professor Nancy Adler on organizational behavior.
 Recent guest speakers of note have included business leaders Daniel Lamarre, Larry Smith, Jim Cherry, Alan Allnutt, Paul Côté and Pierre Boivin.

-Partners and Collaborators
+Partners

 The McGill Executive Institute partners with the Institute of Corporate Directors (ICD) in Canada to deliver the Director’s Education Program.
 It is also a registered education provider with the Project Management Institute (PMI) and collaborates with the Canadian Corporate Counsel Association to deliver development programs for lawyers on financial literacy.